 What is acupuncture?

-Acupuncture with Alfred Man, RN.
-RPN.
-R.TCMP, R.Ac.
+Acupuncture with Alfred Man, R.TCMP, R.Ac.
 Click here to read Alfred’s bio.

 Acupuncture is a form of Traditional Chinese Medicine (TCM) which treats patients using the insertion of needles into specific points on the body.
 According to TCM theory, a network of vital energy or Qi (Chi) circulates throughout the body along various pathways or meridians.
 The Qi flows like an electric current with different meridians regulating different internal functions of the body, such as the heart, liver, kidneys and lungs.
 Acupuncture points are located along the meridians, and enable a treatment for restoring the imbalances in our Qi.